cap7nsaurabh/cricbuzz/README.md

 # cricbuzz
-applet that keeps ivving you score of current match run and forget run the script paste the cricbuzz url of the match you want to  see
+applet that keeps giving you score of current match run and forget run the script paste the cricbuzz url of the match you want to  see